 Satellite tracking of tākoketai chicks was undertaken to determine chick fledgling migration routes over this monitoring period.
 Devices were deployed on suitable chicks during Trip 3.
 Any chicks in burrows were weighed, wing length measured, and the length of their primaries assessed to find those close to fledging.
 Fifteen chicks were selected with minimal down (especially across the back), weighing over 790 g and with wing lengths greater than 317 mm.
-Telonics TAV-2617TM satellite devices (17g) were used for tracking these fifteen chicks.
+Telonics TAV-2617TM satellite devices were used for tracking these fifteen chicks.
 Five pieces of Tesa tape were used to tape the device to feathers on the backs of the chicks (Figure 5).
 One device was attached using the outrigger method, which in addition to taping to the back of the bird also had four Teflon® ribbon loops attached to each corner of the device and taped to more feathers on the back of the chick (Figure 5).
-Devices were set to take fixes for one hour per day (around 11 pm) to extend battery life.
-All devices were between 1.8-2.1% of the body weights of the tracked chicks.
+Devices were set to take fixes for 1 hour per day (around 11 pm) to extend battery life.